wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/troubleshoot-microsoft-teams-voice-issues/includes/2-explore-audio-video-quality-issues.md

 Most logs are text-based and are read from the bottom-up.
 They can be read using any text-based editor, and new logs are created when logging into the client.

+> [!TIP]
-**TIP:** Media-stack, skylib logs are encrypted.
+> Media-stack, skylib logs are encrypted.
 These may be requested by Microsoft support engineers who can decrypt them.

 Debug logs show login, connection requests and call/conversion data flows.
 Media files contain information related to the media stack.
 Individual log files contain different information.
 See the link in Learn more for details of each log file.